cgarbin/cgarbin.github.io/_posts/2022-09-19-writing-good-jupyter-notebooks.md

 ![Step 4 - Age cutoff, following the same patterns as the salary cutoff](/images/2022-09-19/step-4.2.drawio.png){: .align-center style="width:66%;"}

 With all the filters in place, we can clean up the data in one step.
 Because all the filters we created are to exclude data, we can confidently negate all of them to get the data we want to keep.
-If we different types of filters (exclude and include), we would have to carefully think about how to apply each of them, opening the door for bugs.
-That would make the code easier to break.
+If we use different types of filters (exclude and include), we have to carefully think about how to apply each of them, opening the door for bugs.

 This is an important concept: don't make your brain hold more information than it absolutely has to (don't create [extraneous cognitive load](https://en.wikipedia.org/wiki/Cognitive_load#Extraneous)).
 If we follow a pattern, we have only one thing to remember, the pattern itself.
 {: .notice}